danielle-eckhardt/danielle-eckhardt.github.io/Telecom_Tableau.md

 5. What are the key drivers of customer satisfaction, and how can the telecommunications company optimize their business strategies to improve overall satisfaction and reduce churn rates?

 ## Insight Summary
+- Total revenue for the latest quarter was $21.37 million dollars.
+- Average monthly charge is about $65 to the customer depending on services and add-ons.
+- Total customer refunds are at about $14,000.
+- Average customer total charges by quarter is about $2,000.
+- Gender distribution is pretty evenly split between male and female customers, and between married and unmarried customers.
+- Southern California on the coast, including San Diego and Los Angeles, has the most customers and revenue, followed by the Bay Area including Sacramento and San Jose.
+- Average age of clients is around 47 years old, with the youngest customer age being 19 and the oldest customer being 80 years old.
+- Average customer tenure is 32 months.
+- Average number of dependents for clients is less than 1, indicating that most clients are single individual households.
+- About 69% of customers use both internet and phone services, while about 10% use just internet and about 22% use just phone services.
+- The top 10 cities with the most revenue are Los Angeles, San Diego, Sacramento, and San Jose.
+- Churn rate is about 30%, with the biggest reason for churning being competition with better devices and offers.
+- Internet service has the lowest usage, with about 50-65% of customers not using additional services.
+- Phone service has more than half of customers without multiple lines, and the average monthly long distance charge is about $25.
+- Most customers use paperless billing, and the most common payment method is bank withdrawals, but about 40% of customers still pay with credit card.
+- Overall, there is room for improvement in customer retention and revenue generation through marketing efforts promoting bundle deals, additional service add-ons, and payment method promotions.
+The company could also focus on improving internet service usage and creating more phone plans with long distance features.

 ## Recommendations
+1. Develop and promote bundling deals to encourage more customers to use both internet and phone services.
+2. Investigate why internet service usage is low and determine if there are ways to incentivize customers to use additional services like online security, online backup, and premium tech support.
+3. Create new internet plans with higher or lower usage limits to better cater to customer needs.
+4. Offer more phone plans with long distance features for customers who frequently call overseas.
+5. Consider promotions or incentives to encourage customers to switch from credit card payments to bank withdrawals, which could save the company money on fees.
+6. Improve the network reliability and overall product satisfaction to reduce customer churn rate and keep more customers.
+7. Focus on attracting more families to use the services, as most current customers are single individuals.
+8. Aim for a customer retention rate of 80% for the next quarter.
+9. Increase the percentage of customers using additional service add-ons to around 50%.
+10. Improve marketing efforts to increase revenue in areas where competition is strong, such as Los Angeles, San Diego, Sacramento, and San Jose.

 ### Dashboard
 [Link to Full Interactive Dashboard](https://public.tableau.com/app/profile/danielle.marshall2373/viz/TelecommunicationsChurnAnalysis/Dashboard1?publish=yes)